National Institute of Corrections Evidence-Based Decision Making Initiative

 Treatment Alternatives and Diversion Program (TAD)

-The Treatment Alternatives and Diversion program was established by the 2005 Wisconsin Act 25 to support county efforts that provide treatment and diversion programs for non-violent adult offenders for whom substance abuse was a contributing factor in their criminal activity.
-As required by state statute, the TAD program is funded on a five-year cycle and is scheduled to be awarded to counties and tribes on a competitive basis for calendar year 2022.
-There have been numerous expansions of the TAD program with TAD programs now operating in 53 counties and 3 tribes in Wisconsin.
+The Treatment Alternatives and Diversion program was established by the 2005 Wisconsin Act 25 to support county and efforts that provide treatment and diversion programs for non-violent adult offenders for whom substance abuse was a contributing factor in their criminal activity.
+As required by state statute, the TAD program is funded on a five-year cycle and was most recently awarded to counties and tribes on a competitive basis for calendar year 202e.
+There have been numerous expansions of the TAD program with TAD programs now operating in 56 counties and 3 tribes in Wisconsin.

 Wisconsin Treatment Court Standards Trainings